Migraine Headache (cont.)

 The triptans attach to serotonin receptors on the blood vessels and nerves that surround them, constrict the blood vessels, and reduce the inflammation.
 The triptan with the longest history of use is sumatriptan (Imitrex).
 Sumatriptan is available in the U.S. as an injection, oral tablet, and nasal inhaler.
 Zolmitriptan (Zomig) and rizatriptan (Maxalt) triptans are available as oral tablets and as tablets that melt in the mouth.
 Naratriptan (Amerge), almotriptan (Axert), and frovatriptan (Frova) are available only as oral tablets.

 Traditionally, triptans were prescribed for moderate or severe migraines after OTC analgesics and other simple measures failed.
 Newer studies suggest that triptans can be used as the first treatment for patients with migraines that are causing disability.
 (Significant disability is defined as more than 10 days of at least 50% disability during a 3-month period.).
 Triptans should be used early after the migraine begins, before the onset of pain or when the pain is mild.
 Using a triptan early in an attack increases its effectiveness, reduces side effects, and decreases the chance of recurrence of another headache during the following 24 hours.
-Used early, triptans can be expected to abort more than 80% of migraine headaches within 2 hours.
+Used early, triptans can be expected to abort a majority of migraine headaches within 2 hours.

 The U.S. Food and Drug Administration (FDA) has issued a warning about taking triptans together with medications of the SSRI (selective serotonin reuptake inhibitor) or SNRI (selective serotonin/norepinephrine reuptake inhibitor) classes.
 (These medications are used for treating depression, anxiety, and personality disorders.)
 Taking these medicines together can cause a serious condition called serotonin syndrome.

 Side effects of triptans